 While you’re out exploring the field, picking your flowers, and taking obligatory photos you’ll be able to cool down with the farm’s fresh squeezed lemonade and shaved ices that are available daily.

-Their sunflower season is expected to end in late August, and while it ended last year on August 14, the blooms are sticking around a bit longer this summer.
+Their sunflower season begins in June and is expected to end in late August, though last year they stuck around a bit longer than anticipated!

 Happy Day Farm recommends that people bring their own cutting shears and bucket of water to transport the flowers home.
 But if you forget, you can borrow their shears for a $10 refundable deposit.

-They also have blueberry and raspberry picking plus lavender viewing!
+They also have blueberry, raspberry, and lavender picking!
 Find more about that here.

 Practical information